How to sell online internationally with Shopify

 How to identify new markets

-Once you decide you want to sell internationally, you have to decide where.
+Once you decide to sell internationally, you must decide where.

 Remember that you want to provide a shopping experience that’s tailored to each specific market, so selling anywhere and everywhere would be a massive undertaking.
 Furthermore, your product offerings are likely more attractive to certain markets.